gryc-inra/gryc-docker/README.md

 ## 5. How to update

-If you have followed the installation procedure, you just have to use the update.sh bash script.
+If you have followed the installation procedure, you just have to use the update.sh bash script as root: `./update.sh`

 ## 6. How to backup ?

-Use the backup.sh script to perform a database and appData backup.
+Use the backup.sh script asroot to perform a database, appData, and appLogs: `./backup.sh`

 ## 7. How to dump and restore the database